AppImage/docs.appimage.org/source/packaging-guide/upstream.md

 ### Closed source applications

 For closed source applications you can create a yml recipe that can be used to convert the existing Linux binaries into an AppImage using [`pkg2appimage`](pkg2appimage.md).

+Note that you may not be allowed to redistribute the AppImage of the application.
+In this case, you can distribute `.yml` recipes that end users can use to produce their own AppImages of the application easily.
+This applies to applications such as Google Chrome, Spotify, Skype, and others.